Tour company Thomas Cook collapses, global bookings canceled

-LONDON (AP) - Veteran British tour operator Thomas Cook collapsed after failing to secure rescue funding, and travel bookings for its more than 600,000 global vacationers were canceled early Monday.
+LONDON (AP) - Longtime British tour company Thomas Cook collapsed after failing to secure rescue funding, and travel bookings for its more than 600,000 global vacationers were canceled early Monday.

 The British government said the return of the firm’s 150,000 British customers now abroad would be the largest repatriation in its peacetime history.
-The process is set to begin later Monday.
+The process began Monday and officials warned that delays are inevitable.

 The Civil Aviation Authority said Thomas Cook has ceased trading, its four airlines will be grounded, and its 21,000 employees in 16 countries, including 9,000 in the UK, will lose their jobs.
-The company had several months ago blamed a slowdown in bookings because of Brexit uncertainty as one of the contributing factors to its crushing debt burden.
+The company several months ago had blamed a slowdown in bookings because of Brexit uncertainty for contributing to its crushing debt burden.

-The 178-year-old company had said Friday it was seeking 200 million pounds ($250 million) in emergency funds to avoid going bust, and was in weekend talks with shareholders and creditors to stave off failure.
+The 178-year-old company had said Friday it was seeking 200 million pounds ($250 million) to avoid going bust and was in weekend talks with shareholders and creditors to stave off failure.
 The prominent firm, whose airliners were a familiar sight in many parts of the world, also operated around 600 UK travel stores.

+The company’s chief executive Peter Fankhauser said, “This marks a deeply sad day for the company which pioneered package holidays and made travel possible for millions of people around the world.”

+He said a deal had been “largely agreed” but that “an additional facility” requested in the last few days presented an insurmountable challenge but provided no further details.

 Britain’s CAA said it had arranged an aircraft fleet for the complex British repatriation effort, which is expected to last two weeks.